CCASN Presents: The Courageous Leadership Series

 Marlo Bagsik

-Transformative Justice Advocate and
+Transformative Justice Advocate

 Dr. Swasan Jaber

-Global Educator, Equity Leader and
+Global Educator, and Equity Leader

 Finding Your Leadership Soul, With Courage